vpnipsec

 An IPsec VPN uses the AH (Authentication Header) or the ESP (Encapsulating Security Payload) protocols.
 AH provides a mechanism for authentication only while ESP provides data encryption in addition.
 The present system supports the ESP protocol only.

-At the time of writing, in remote access mode, the following restrictions are applied regarding Apple™ & Android™ devices:
+At the time of writing, in remote access mode, the following restrictions are applied regarding Apple® & Android® devices:

-• The Android™ native IPsec client is not compatible with the present system.
-To establish IPsec VPN tunnels between Android™ devices and the present system we suggest to use an IPsec VPN client such as StrongSwan (www.strongswan.org).
+• The Android® native IPsec VPN client is not compatible with the present system.
+To establish IPsec tunnels between Android® devices and the present system we suggest to use an IPsec VPN client such as strongSwan® App (www.strongswan.org).

-• To establish IPsec VPN tunnels between Apple™ devices and the present system, the authentication method to use on the present system and Apple™ devices should be SSL certificate and fqdn identifier based.
-Please note that in this case only SAN certificates are supported.
+• To establish IPsec tunnels between Apple® devices and the present system, the authentication method to use can be "psk" or "tls fqdn" (dn identifier based is not supported).
+Also please note that only SAN certificates are supported with Apple® devices.

 SEE ALSO